PrismarineJS/mineflayer-pathfinder/readme.md

  * `path` - An array of computed Move instances.
  * `options.movements` - Movements instance Optional.
 Defaults to the active movements.
  * `options.timeout` - Number Optional.
 Maximum execution time.
+ * `options.signal` - AbortSignal Optional.
+Cancellation stops controls immediately and resolves with the executed prefix.
+ * `options.onNodeCompleted` - Function Optional.
+Receives completed/remaining path snapshots plus successful block-break and support-placement evidence.
+It may return `true` or a stop-reason string to end after that node.
+ * `options.nodeHookTimeout` - Number Optional.
+Maximum time for each node-completion hook; defaults to 1000 ms.
+ * `Returns` - A Promise resolving to terminal `status` and `stopReason`, `completedPath`, `remainingPath`, `blocksBroken`, `supportsPlaced`, and `lastCompletedNode`.

 ### bot.pathfinder.gotoBest(movements, goal, options = {})
-Plans under the supplied budgets, follows the best discovered path, and returns the planning result.
+Plans under the supplied budgets, follows the best discovered path, and returns the planning result with its observable follow result under `execution`.
 Unlike `goto`, terminal planning statuses with a non-empty best path are useful results rather than discarded timeout errors.
  * `options.executionTimeout` - Number Optional.
 Maximum time to follow the computed path.

 ### bot.pathfinder.setGoal(Goal, dynamic)